 One of the many ways to shelter your wealth from IHT is to invest in assets that qualify for Business Property Relief (BPR).
 You can:

 - Invest unlimited amounts in unquoted or some AIM companies

 - Hold AIM investments in your ISA, so you can benefit from tax-free growth and tax-free income

 - Retain control and ownership of your investment

 - Select investments that aim to pay you a regular income and/or help preserve capital

-- Full IHT exemption after just 2 years under current rules – quicker than with most other IHT-mitigation strategies
+- Full IHT relief after just 2 years under current rules – quicker than with most other IHT-mitigation strategies

-When the new residence nil rate band comes fully into effect in 2020, couples will be able to jointly pass on a home worth up to £1 million tax free.
+When the residence nil rate band comes fully into effect in 2020, couples will be able to jointly pass on a home worth up to £1 million tax free.

-Happily, investing in IHT schemes is straightforward – just visit the offers page to see the available opportunities.
+Happily, investing in IHT schemes can be straightforward – just visit the offers page to see the available opportunities.
 Before you invest you should also ensure you have read and understood our terms of business and the Risks and Commitments.
-The two-year IHT-exemption clock starts ticking once your funds have been invested.
+The two-year IHT-clock starts ticking once your funds have been invested.

 Please remember IHT schemes are the only IHT planning solution we offer, but there are others you could consider.
 If in doubt, please seek specialist advice.